kiki1415926/Sliding-Tile-Puzzle/A1/codesmells.md

 how would you refactor the code?]

 ## Code Smell: [Write the code smell name]
+Dispensable
 ### Code Smell Category: [Write the code smell category name]
+Dead Code
 ### List of classes and line numbers involved:
+*class OrderListManager, all lines
 * [Write a class and list of line numbers, one class per asterisk, that describe the smell]

 ### Description:
+The codes in this class and even the class itself is no longer used.
 [In your own words, explain how this particular code smells.]

 ### Solution:
+Delete this class.
 [In your own words, explain how you might solve this code smell: how would you refactor the code?]